Dharmzeey/ABUADFarm/README.md

 - Untimately, can have access to all the features, models and everything of the Django Admin panel and also perform CRUD operations on everything in the Django Admin Panel

 # STAFFS
+**The Staffs is also Django Staff, they only have restricted access to the models and customers concerning their units alone and has restricted access to the Django Admin panel.**
 ## These are the users that have been assigned to each units in the company
 ### Their Staffs status was created by the superuser (Admin) in the Admin panel
 ## Staffs Can: